 Further turmoil

 If that was not enough, Fr Hannan was caught in the crossfire between Rome, the Irish Bishops, the Home Rule movement, and the Land League.
-In August 1888, his Archbishop, William Smith, instructed him to remove the president of the CYMS for his open support for Home Rule and the Plan of Campaign.
+In August 1888, his Archbishop, William Smith, instructed him to remove the president of the local CYMS branch for his refusal to condemn the Plan of Campaign, one of the tactics used in Ireland to support evicted tenants, but which had been condemned by the Pope, under pressure from the British government.
 The CYMS was in chaos.

 Bad was to become worse.
 The new secretary of Hibernian lacked his predecessor’s organisational competence.
 As the quality of the playing staff declined, Hibs found themselves homeless since the lease on Hibernian Park, home for the previous ten years, had not been renewed.
 The means of raising money for the CYMS and its charities had been choked off.